 You can compare a project lifecycle to a natural lifecycle.
 It is where activities gradually start in a project and rapidly build up into final project deliverables.
 The momentum then reduces and tapers off as the project approaches its last days.
 There are many project management tools for monitoring the project lifecycle, but the phases are discussed in this article.

 After pouring and setting the foundation, the framing of the building is constructed.
 The structure of the building is to us what the skeleton is.
 This is where you see the layout of your home unfolding.
 If your home seems smaller than you envisioned it at this stage, don't worry.
 That is just an illusion!

 Most contractors are very busy running projects, and it is challenging for them to focus on cost estimation.
 Contractors, therefore, use different methods of cost estimation.

 There's the manual method where contractors send their bid list to subcontractors hoping to get accurate pricing quotes promptly.
 However, this method is tiresome, slow and makes a contractor overdependent on the subcontractors.

 Other digital strategies can get you the best results.
 The most common method is the unit price method.
 This is when you use unit prices for your estimates.
 Contractors use a construction unit cost database before feeding into the estimating software like Proest.
 After pricing, one then adds labor, overheads, profits, and markups.

-Most contractors are accustomed to using Excel estimating software, but you’ll quickly discover, Excel is far from being an ideal estimating solution.
+Most contractors are accustomed to using Excel estimating software, but you'll quickly discover that Excel is far from the ideal estimating solution.
 Proest estimating software is a cloud-based estimating software that keeps multiple people connected.
 It is also able to keep up with sudden changes in the volume and demand in projects.